defra-design/prn-design-history/app/posts/2023-06-20-waste-data.md

 Created a view to allow users to see all waste records created and edit them using a check your answers style page.

-We took the content for the table from NPWD and want to see via research weather users find this information valuable and iterate it.
+We took the content for the table from NPWD and want to see via research Whether users find this information valuable and iterate it.

  ![waste data records ](/waste-records.png)